complemento/docker.otrs_easy/README.md

 Accessing your OTRS the first time
 ----------------------------------
-If you are running docker in your localhost, just open your browser on:
+If you are running docker from your localhost, just open your browser on:

 - **http://localhost/otrs/index.pl**
 - **user: root@localhost**